Thinking about dipping your toe into the world of reusable period pads but wondering whether making the switch is really worth it?

 - REUSABLE PERIOD PADS ARE COMFORTABLE AND PERFORM

-Our reusable pads have been designed for comfort and performance so you can have a worry-free period and the confidence to carry on with your everyday!
+Our reusable pads (and panty liners) have been designed for comfort and performance so you can have a worry-free period and the confidence to carry on with your everyday!

 - Contoured slim fit: Like disposables, our pads are designed with a contoured shape to mimic the curves of your body for comfort.

 - Absorbent Core: Super absorbency for a leak-free period.